tiger-pillow/myblog.dev.repo/2021/content/post/RecentQuotes.md

 ### On men's desire to educate women
 > I thought about it for a moment, and continued: Maybe there's something mistaken in this desire men have to instruct us; I was young at the time, and I didn't realize that in his wish to transform me was the proof that he didn't like me as I was, he wanted me to be different, or, rather, he didn't want just a woman, he wanted the woman he imagined himself would be if he were a woman.
 For Franco, I said, I was an opportunity for him to expand into the feminine, to take possession of it: I constituted the proof of his omnipotence, the demonstration that he knew how to be not only a man in the right way but also a woman.
 And today when he no longer senses me as a part of himself, he feels betrayed.

+### On the role of language and who we are
+> It occured to me that it was now a linguistic question.
+She resorted to Italian as if to a barrier; I tried to push her toward dialect, our language of candor.
+But while her Italian was translated from dialect, my dialect was increasingly translated from Italian, and we both spoke a false langauge.

+### On life's elusiveness
+> Seeing how cheap and ugly they were (their childhood dolls) I felt confused.
+Unlike stories, real life, when it has passed, inclines toward obscurity, not clarity.